rhos-vaf/multi-rhoso/README.md

 source config/rhoso2.env && make verify
 ```

-Expected output similar to instance 1, but with `rhoso2` namespace and 172.27/29/31/32 subnets.
+Expected output similar to instance 1, but with `rhoso2` namespace and 172.18.X.0/24 subnets (where X = VLAN ID).

 ### Manual Verification